Shardul23197/B_657_Computer_Vision_Assignment_2_Image_Clustering/README.md

 ![Failure Case 1](./part1-special-cases/failure_case_1.png)

-As you can see that, despite the bigben_8.jpg, bigben_7.jpg and bigben_2.jpg being images of the same monument, they are in different clusters.
+As you can see, despite the bigben_8.jpg, bigben_7.jpg, and bigben_2.jpg being images of the same monument, they are in different clusters.
 This failure may occur because of the python Agglomerative Clustering function being used with different parameters.
-It may also be possible that the images, despite being of the same monument, might not have many matching points as expected due to the their different orientations, lighting and angles.
+It may also be possible that the images, despite being of the same monument, might not have many matching points as expected due to their different orientations, lighting, and angles.

 Here are some other cases where the accuracy is much lower than expected and the clusters formed are different from what is expected.